SkyeYXL/ecs/intl.en-US/Network/Network FAQ.md

 No, each IP address can point only to a single reverse lookup domain name.
 For example, you cannot configure the IP address 121.196.255.\*\* to resolve to multiple domain names such as mail.abc.com, mail.ospf.com, and mail.zebra.com.

-## Can I change the public IPv4 address of an instance after the instance has been created?
+## Can I change the public IPv4 address of an instance after the instance is created?

-You can change the public IPv4 address of an instance within six hours after instance creation.
+You can change the public IPv4 address of an instance within six hours after the instance is created.
 For more information, see [Change the public IP address of an ECS instance](/intl.en-US/Network/Change IPv4 addresses/Change the public IP address of an ECS instance.md).

 After six hours, whether the public IP address of the instance can be changed depends on the instance network type.

 -   For an instance in a VPC, you can change the public IP address of the instance by converting the IP address into an EIP.
-Then, disassociate the EIP from the instance and associate a new EIP with the instance or upgrade public bandwidth of the instance to assign a new public IP address.
+Then, you can disassociate the EIP from the instance and associate a new EIP with the instance or upgrade the public bandwidth of the instance to assign a new public IP address.
 For more information, see [Convert the public IP address of a VPC-type instance to an Elastic IP address](/intl.en-US/Network/Change IPv4 addresses/Convert the public IP address of a VPC-type instance to an Elastic IP address.md).
 -   The public IP addresses of instances in the classic network cannot be changed.
-However, you can convert public IP addresses to EIPs when you release the instance.
+However, you can convert the public IP address of an instance into an EIP when you release the instance.
 For more information, see [Convert a public IP address in a classic network to an Elastic IP address](/intl.en-US/Network/Change IPv4 addresses/Convert the public IP address of a classic network-type instance to an Elastic IP address.md).

 ## Why am I unable to find the option to change the public IP address of an ECS instance in the ECS console?

 -   Within six hours after a pay-as-you-go instance is created: If No Fees for Stopped Instances \(VPC-Connected\) is enabled for your account, you must select Retain Instance and Continue Charging After Instance Is Stopped when you stop the pay-as-you-go instance.
-Otherwise, the option to change the public IP address will not be displayed in the ECS console after the instance is stopped.
+Otherwise, the option to change the public IP address is not displayed in the ECS console after the instance is stopped.
--   If more than six hours have passed after the instance was created: You cannot change the public IP address and the option is not displayed.
+-   More than six hours after the instance is created: You cannot change the public IP address and the option is not displayed.

 ## Can I change the private IP address of an instance?

--   For instances in VPCs: You can change the private IP address of an instance.
+-   You can change the private IP addresses of instances in VPCs.
 For more information, see [Change the private IP address of an instance](/intl.en-US/Network/Change IPv4 addresses/Change the private IP address of an instance.md).
--   For instances in the classic network: You cannot change the private IP address of an instance.
+-   You cannot change the private IP addresses of instances in the classic network.

-## If no public IPv4 address was assigned to an ECS instance during instance creation, how do I assign a public IP address to the instance?
+## If no public IPv4 address was assigned to an ECS instance when the instance was being created, how do I assign a public IP address to the instance?

 -   Apply for and bind an Elastic IP Address \(EIP\) to the ECS instance.
 For more information, see the following topic of *EIP documentation:* [Apply for new EIPs](/intl.en-US/User Guide/Create an EIP/Apply for new EIPs.md).
 -   Modify the public bandwidth of the ECS instance to allocate a fixed public IP address.
 For more information about modifying the public bandwidth of a subscription ECS instance, see [Overview of instance upgrade and downgrade](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md).
 For more information about modifying the public bandwidth of a pay-as-you-go ECS instance, see [Modify the bandwidth configurations of pay-as-you-go instances](/intl.en-US/Instance/Change configurations/Modify bandwidth configurations/Modify the bandwidth configurations of pay-as-you-go instances.md).